neilmartindev/ideal-gas-calc/README.md

 # ideal-gas-calc

-Python program to work out he ideal gas law.
+Python program to work out the ideal gas law.